pisecurity/planter/README.md

 such tools is legal, or at most, can be a subject to possible disciplinary action between the end user and his/her employer.

-## How does it work
+# How does it work

-Planter recognizes connected USB devices, tries to auto-mount them and start:

-- copying data from them to "target" drives (belonging to end user)
-- executing special crafted code against them (eg. to plant evidence)

-There are 4 types of devices:
+Planter recognizes 4 types of connected USB storage devices:

-- target drive (copy destination)
+- target drive (copy destination, drive owned by law enforcement officer)
-- user drive (copy source)
+- victim drive (copy source)
 - ignored drive
-- source drive (attachable drives with additional software/payload, not being part of this repository)
+- payload drive (attachable drives with additional software, not being part of this repository)

 The idea is very simple:

-1. If any source drive with valid payload is already connected, then connecting user drive will run this payload against newly connected drive (it will be mounted, and the mountpoint will be passed to the payload as argument).
+1. If any payload drive is already connected, then connecting victim drive will cause running the payload against newly connected drive (it will be mounted, and the mountpoint will be passed to the payload as argument - so payload will be able to drop any content into it, eg. "cheese pizza" photos).

-2. If no source drive is connected, then connecting user drive will trigger copying its contents to subdirectory on target drive.
+2. If no payload drive is connected, then connecting victim drive will simply trigger copying its contents to a subdirectory on target drive.

 Details regarding how individual drives are recognized, paths etc., can be found here: https://github.com/pisecurity/planter-drives

-## Installing
+# Setup

+1. Assemble your Raspberry Pi hardware.
+Prepare SD card with minimal version of Raspbian.
+Remember to put empty "ssh" file in the first partition before first boot, to trigger installing ssh server.

+2. Log in to working Raspbian and close this repository as `/opt/planter`.

-Run `install.sh` script as root.
+3. Run `install.sh` script as root.
 Depending on your hardware type, you may need to install display driver separately from this script.

-## License
+# License

 |                      |                                          |
 |:---------------------|:-----------------------------------------|